aep-dev/aep.dev/CONTRIBUTING.md

 ## Development Environment

-If you are contributing AIP content (rather than code) and want to be able to view it in your browser, the easiest way to do so is to run the provided development server.
+If you are contributing AEP content (rather than code) and want to be able to view it in your browser, the easiest way to do so is to run the provided development server.